Nashville 64 Good

 What's it like Living in Nashville?

-Without the right tools, relocating to any new town can be very stressful and challenging.
-Living in Nashville, Arkansas could be a good experience for anyone who puts in the effort to do the research required.
+Without the right tools, moving to any new city can be very stressful and challenging.
+Living in Nashville, Arkansas could be a great experience for anyone who puts in the time to do the research required.
 When searching for a new neighborhood, several key items should be considered.
 Safety is paramount, ensuring a secure environment for you and your family.
 Proximity to workplaces or schools reduces commuting time and enhances convenience.
 Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
 Reliable public transportation options promote easy mobility.
 A strong sense of community fosters social connections and a welcoming atmosphere.
-With useful information like amenities, health & safety, education, housing and other key data points, finding the best places to live in Nashville and in the areas around Nashville is a much easier task.
+To help you find the best places to live in and around Nashville, AreaVibes has created a livability score using key metrics like amenities, health & safety, education, employment, housing and more.

-The livability score in Nashville is 62/100 and the city is ranked in the 51st percentile of all cities across America.
-If we dig down a little deeper into each category within the livability score, we see that Nashville has higher than average grades for the following: housing (A+).
-There are some categories that Nashville ranks poorly for, including: amenities (F), crime (F), education (F) and employment (F).
-It might be worth taking a closer look to determine why.
+The livability score in Nashville is 64/100 and the city is ranked in the 56th percentile of all cities across America.
+If we dig a little deeper into each category within the livability score, we see that Nashville has higher than average rankings for the following: cost of living (A+) and housing (A+).
+There are some categories that Nashville ranks poorly for, including: amenities (F), crime (D-), education (D) and employment (F).
+It might be worth taking a closer look to figure out why.

 Best Places to Live in and Around Nashville